2016 United States presidential debates

-The 2016 United States presidential debates were a series of debates held for the presidential election.
-The Commission on Presidential Debates (CPD), a bipartisan organization formed in 1987, organized three debates among the major presidential candidates.
-The first of these presidential debates took place on September 26, 2016, and set the record as the most-watched debate in American history, with 84 million viewers.
-The second debate took place on October 9, and the third took place on October 19.
-All CPD debates occurred from approximately 9 p.m. to 10:30 p.m.
-EDT (6 p.m. to 7:30 p.m.
-PDT).
-Only the Democratic nominee Hillary Clinton and the Republican nominee Donald Trump met the criteria for inclusion in the debates, and thus were the only two to appear in the debates sponsored by the Commission on Presidential Debates.
-The CPD-sponsored vice presidential debate took place on October 4, 2016.
-Only Democratic nominee Tim Kaine and Republican nominee Mike Pence appeared in it.
+The 2016 United States presidential debates were a series of debates held during the 2016 presidential election.

+The Commission on Presidential Debates (CPD), a bipartisan organization formed in 1987, organized four debates among the major party candidates, sponsored three presidential debates and one vice presidential debate.
+Only Democratic nominee Hillary Clinton and Republican nominee Donald Trump met the criteria for inclusion in the debates, and thus were the only two to appear in the debates sponsored by the Commission on Presidential Debates.
+The CPD-sponsored vice presidential debate took place between their respective vice presidential running mates, Tim Kaine and Mike Pence.

+The first presidential debates took place on September 26, 2016, and set the record as the most-watched debate in American history, with 84 million viewers.
+The second presidential debate took place on October 9, 2016.
+The third and final presidential debate took place on October 19, 2016.
+Additionally, a vice presidential debate took place on October 4, 2016.